IDEELResearch/vcfdo/README.md

 	  private           annotate sites where non-ref allele is only found in certain subset of samples sfs               approximate the n-dimensional unfolded SFS by sampling, possibly in windows

+  --- Genotyping
+	  haplocall         convert diploid to pseudo-haploid call by taking consensus allele at each site

   --- Relatedness/ordination
 	  dist              calculate LD-weighted pairwise distances from WSAFs ibs               calculate simple identity-by-state (IBS) matrix from hard calls at polymorphic sites only